-(a) Affiliate -- Any entity that directly or indirectly through one or more intermediaries, controls, is controlled by, or is under common control with a the utility.
-Ownership of five 5 percent or more of the voting securities of an entity shall be conclusively deemed to constitute the control thereof.
+The proposed definition of affiliate is "any entity that directly or indirectly through one or more intermediaries, controls, is controlled by, or is under common control with a utility."
+The rule indicates that ownership of 5% or more of the voting securities of an entity shall be conclusively deemed to constitute the control thereof.